French President Emmanuel Macron tests positive for COVID | DW | 17.12.2020

 French President Emmanuel Macron has tested positive for COVID-19, the French Presidency said on Thursday.

-Macron took a test "as soon as the first symptoms appeared" and will isolate himself for seven days, according to the statement.
-"He will continue to work and take care of his activites at a distance," it added.
+"The President of the Republic has been diagnosed positive for COVID-19 today," a statement said.
+The diagnosis was made following a PCR test performed after he showed initial symptoms.

-"The President of the Republic has been diagnosed positive for COVID-19 today," the statement said.
-"This diagnosis was made following an PCR test performed at the onset of the first symptoms."
+Macron will self-isolate for seven days, according to the statement, but "continue to work and take care of his activites at a distance."

-In light of the diagnosis, Macron is set to cancel all of his upcoming trips, including a scheduled visit to Lebanon.
+In light of the diagnosis, Macron canceled all of his upcoming trips, including a scheduled visit to Lebanon.

-His office is also currently in the process of identifying those who he may have had contact with, to inform them of the situation.
-The statement did not list his symptoms.
+His office is also currently in the process of identifying those who he may have had contact with, and the statement did not list his symptoms.
+However, he attended a European Council heads of state meeting on December 10-11.

 France has recorded over 2.4 million cases and 59,000 deaths since the start of the pandemic.